British Colonial Long Sunburst CupboardMid 19th century

 The cupboard is in good condition and has been lovingly restored and finished to its former glory using a traditional form of French polishing and waxing.
 The Indian rosewood that this piece has been made of has a naturally occurring dark shade with a striking grain.

-Find out more about Floral Carving on Antique Furniture.
+Find out more about Exotic Carving on Colonial Furniture

 British colonial India